project-ai101/llm-infra/README.md

 LLM-Infra respository provides in-depth tutorials and examples on LLM training and inference infrastructure in one place for people to learn LLM based AI.
 The areas which I mainly focus on are Pytorch, Fairscale, Nvidia AI packages (cuDNN, tensorRT, Megatron-LM) and HuggingFace.
-Also, only open source LLMs, such as, LLAMA 2 from Meta and Mistral LLMs from Mistral, are extensively used in the discussion.
+Also, only open source LLMs, such as, LLAMA 2 and Llama 3 from Meta, Mistral LLMs, Gemma from Google and Phi from Microsoft from Mistral, are extensively used in the discussion.
 Open source LLMs allow us to look into the details of LLMs.

 In LLMs, tensor computation is the fundamental tool to turn LLMs into reality.
 For tensor computation,